 - Attend Board, Commission, Council and other public meetings.

 Preferred candidates will have a Master's Degree from an accredited college or university with major coursework in Public Administration, Business Administration or directly-related field and at least five years experience managing and directing a complex organization at the executive level.
 Knowledge of public administration principles, fiscal planning and budget preparation will be necessary for this position; prior service as a leader in a large or mid-sized municipal/county government is preferred.

 The Ideal Candidate

-The City of Fort Worth is offering a competitive salary commensurate with experience and a comprehensive benefits package.
-Relocation assistance will also be available for the successful out-of-area candidate.
+The City of Austin is offering a competitive salary commensurate with experience and a comprehensive benefits package, including a defined benefit pension system.
+Relocation assistance will be available for the successful out of area candidate.

 How to Apply

 Applicants should forward a cover letter and resume to: